 Meso- to Neoproterozoic tectonic belts exposed in isolated nunataks on the periphery of the huge East Antarctic ice mass play a pivotal role in the palaeogeographic reconstruction of an inferred supercontinent that existed prior to Gondwana, commonly referred to as Rodinia or Palaeopangaea.
 As part of the South African National Antarctic Programme, we studied the tectono-thermal evolution recorded by one of these belts, which is closest to Africa, i.e. the Maud Belt in Western and Central Dronning Maud Land.

-More recently, similar studies have been conducted as part of the DFG-supported priority programme on Antarctic research on rocks from the Shackleton Range.
+Similar studies have been conducted as part of the DFG-supported priority programme on Antarctic research on rocks from the Shackleton Range.
 The results revealed the presence of three distinct terranes that became juxtaposed during multi-stage Pan-African tectonothermal events in the course of Gondwana amalgamation.
 Our single zircon data also gave new insights into the behavior of Hf isotopes in zircon during metamorphism.

 PhD University of Vienna, Austria (Geology and Petrology) 1987